-When you turn off the power in Shut Down Mode, no data will be saved and the computer will boot to the main screen of the operating system the next time it is turned on
+When you turn off the power in Shut Down Mode, no data will be saved and the computer will boot to the main screen of the operating system the next time it is turned on.

-- If you have entered data, either save it to the internal storage drive or to other storage media. - Make sure all disk/disc activity has stopped before removing the disk/ disc.
+- 1. If you have entered data, either save it to the internal storage drive or to other storage media. - Make sure all disk/disc activity has stopped before removing the disk/ disc.

 - If you turn off the power while a disk (disc) is being accessed, you might lose data or damage the disk. - Never turn off the power while an application is running.
 Failure to do so can cause data loss. - Never turn off the power, disconnect an external storage device, or remove storage media during data read/write.
-Failure to do so can cause data loss. - Click the power icon (()) on the Start screen and then select Shut down. - 4.
+Failure to do so can cause data loss

+- Click Start and then select Shut down. - 4.
 Turn off any peripheral devices connected to your computer.